Here are some of the books I use in my teaching:

 Progressive Steps to Syncopation by Ted Reed

-Commonly known as just “Syncopation”, this unassuming book of rhythm is the one essential book in all of drumming.
+Commonly known as just “Syncopation”, this unassuming book of rhythm is for me the one essential book in all of drumming.
 We can and do practice virtually anything with it.
-I have worn out several copies in my decades as a drummer, but I still have my first copy.
+I have worn out several copies in my decades as a drummer, and still use it in my own practicing today.

 Syncopation in 3/4 by Todd Bishop